jsavigny/slate/source/includes/_topics.md

 This endpoint retrieves a specific detailed topic, with its level 0 comments (comment that does not have parent).

+<aside class="notice">vote and can_downvote attribute is determined by the Authentication
+if vote = -1, the user has already downvoted, if vote = 1, the user has already upvoted, if vote = null, the user hasn't voted yet if vote = 0, then the topic is hidden from the user.</aside>

+if can_downvote is true, then the user can downvote the post, else, hide the downvote arrow

 ### HTTP Request